 - Investments – investments which are not short term in nature – they generate interest income as revenue.
 For example, long term investment in bonds of other economic entities, multiple year fixed deposits, locked in mutual fund investments etc.

-The differences between current assets and non-current assets have been detailed below:
+The main points of difference between current assets and noncurrent assets have been detailed below:

-Non-current assets are assets which cannot be liquidated i.e.: converted into money within a year.
+- Noncurrent assets are assets which cannot be converted into their monetary value within a year.

 2. Holding time